Revealing quantum contextuality using a single measurement device: Conclusion

-{\it Conclusion.---} In this letter we considered a generalization of the notion of measurement NC proposed by Spekkens.
-Such a generalization opens up several new interesting scenarios which exhibit a quantum superiority over classical correlations by violating the non-contextual bound on the ontic model.
-We have detailed one such scenario in which the statistics of outcomes from a single measurement device is not reproducible from an underlying non-contextual ontic model.
-Such a scenario has been constructed for the first time to the best of our knowledge.
-Our results pave the way for future theoretical as well as experimental work to unearth the contextuality of new quantum situations.
-A straightforward extension of our work would entail generalization of the single measurement device scenario to incorporate multiple sequential measurements of the same or different non-contextual scenarios involving $n$-outcomes and will be taken up elsewhere.
+In this work we show that the notion of preparation and measurement NC can lead to several new and interesting scenarios which exhibit a superiority of quantum over classical correlations by violating a novel NC bound on an ontic model for a single measurement device.
+We have detailed a scenario in which the statistics of outcomes from a single measurement device is not reproducible from an underlying non-contextual ontic model.
+The inequality that we propose is based on conditional probabilities of outcomes of two (or more) measurements.
+This way we can directly make implications on the (non-)contextual nature of sequential measurements.
+Our inequality can be generalized for arbitrary sequential measurements for which the NC bound can be calculated easily using our prescription.

+To the best of our knowledge such a scenario has been constructed for the first time.
+Our results pave the way for future theoretical as well as experimental work to unearth the contextuality of arbitrary sequential quantum measurements.
+It would be interesting to find out whether the inequality we propose is optimal in the number of measurements and/or outcomes.
+Another extension of our work would entail generalization of the single measurement device scenario to incorporate multiple sequential measurements of the same or different non-contextual scenarios involving $n$-outcomes which may not be cyclic.